 Ocean Park, situated on the southern side of Hong Kong Island, is Hong Kong's premier educational theme park.
-The current park covers more than 870,000 square metres of land and features a diverse selection of world-class marine attractions, thrill rides and shows divided between three areas: Lowland, Headland and Tai Shue Wan.
+The current park covers more than 915,000 square metres of land and features a diverse selection of world-class animal attractions, thrill rides and shows divided between the Waterfront and the Summit.
 Operated by the Ocean Park Corporation, a statutory board, it is a not-for-profit organization that aims to provide elements of entertainment, education and conservation at an affordable price.

 The park has consistently rejuvenated and reinvented itself to better serve its guests, establishing itself as a major tourist attraction both locally and abroad.
-Since its opening more than 30 years ago, over 100 million guests have visited Ocean Park.
-Over 5 million guests visit Ocean Park each year.
+Since its opening more than 30 years ago, close to 100 million guests have visited Ocean Park.
+Over 7.7 million guests visit Ocean Park each year.
 In 2006, Forbes.com named Ocean Park one of the "10 Most Popular Amusement Parks in the World", and in 2007, Forbes Traveler ranked Ocean Park as one of the "50 Most Visited Tourist Attractions in the world".
+In 2012, Ocean Park received the 2012 Applause Award and three Brass Ring Awards from IAAPA (International Association of Amusement Parks and Attractions).
+Ocean Park was ranked 12th in the world, 4th in Asia and 1stin China for annual attendance by the TEA/AECOM Attraction Attendance Report 2013.

 Ocean Park was officially opened in January 1977 by the then Governor of Hong Kong, Sir Murray MacLehose.
 It was built at a cost of HK$150 million funded by the Hong Kong Jockey Club with land provided for free by the Hong Kong Government.
 Between 1982 and 1984, the Hong Kong Jockey Club allocated a further HK $240 million to fund the Park's second phase of development, which included facilities at Tai Shue Wan and thrill rides at the Headland.
 The objectives were to diversify the Park's attractions, increase its popularity and revenue and utilize more fully the land granted by the Government.

-A new Master Redevelopment Plan (MRP) for Ocean Park was unveiled in 2005, which will see significant upgrades to the quality and availability of features at the Park.
-The Lowland will be completely redeveloped into a new area called the Waterfront, while the Headland will be transformed into a fantastic new section called the Summit.
-The Waterfront will feature an exclusive themed resort and a brand new Aqua City, showcasing a Grand Aquarium with 3 levels of viewing galleries approximately four times the size of the existing Atoll Reef; the Amazing Asian Animals themed-area, which incorporates the themed Giant Panda Adventure, highlighting some of Asia's rarest creatures; a redeveloped children's area called Whiskers Harbour and an array of refreshment and retail facilities.
+In 2005, Ocean Park announced a HK$5.5 billion Master Redevelopment Plan (MRP)to build the Park into the world’s best marine-based theme park, doubling the amount of animal and ride attractions, from 35 to over 80, and firmly establishing itself as a world-class, must-see landmark that will further strengthen Hong Kong as a premier tourist destination.
+Attractions opened under the MRP include: Amazing Asian Animals, Ocean Express, Aqua City, the Rainforest, Thrill Mountain and Polar Adventure.
+The brand new Aqua City, showcasing a Grand Aquarium with 3 levels of viewing galleries approximately four times the size of the Atoll Reef; the Amazing Asian Animals themed-area, which incorporates the themed Giant Panda Adventure, highlighting some of Asia's rarest creatures; a redeveloped children's area called Whiskers Harbour and an array of refreshment and retail facilities.
 At the Summit, guests can visit the Polar Adventure to feel the chill of the North and South Pole, or journey down river rapids to discover the beautiful Rainforest.
-Thrill seekers hunting for excitement need look no further than Thrill Mountain, while the famed dolphins and sea lions of Ocean Park will continue to delight guests at Marine World.
-To connect guests to these exciting new attractions, a first of its kind high-speed funicular express train will be built with the capacity to transport guests from the Waterfront to the Summit in less than 3 minutes.
+Thrill seekers hunting for excitement need look no further than Thrill Mountain.
+The Ocean Express opened in 2009, it was built to transport up to 5,000 people per hour in each direction between the Waterfront and the Summit in less than 3 minutes.

 Going hand in hand with the leaps Ocean Park has made in terms of developing itself are the numerous achievements the Park has earned for its achievements in the field of animal conservation.
-In 2002, Ocean Park gained accreditation from the renowned Association of Zoos and Aquariums (AZA), making the Park the only animal facility outside of the United States of America to earn this important industry recognition and validation of superior animal care, which meets, or exceeds world standards, as established by the Association.
-In 2008, the AZA renewed Ocean Park's accreditation for an additional five more years.
+Ocean Park first gained the accreditation from the Association of Zoos and Aquariums (AZA) in 2002.
+In 2013, Ocean Park gained the accreditation for a third successive five-year term, making the Park the only animal facility outside of the Americas to earn this important industry recognition and validation of superior animal care, which meets or exceeds world standards, as established by the Association.

 The Park's continuing commitment to animal conservation is reflected in the successful breeding programmes undertaken for its unique collection of insects, fishes, birds and marine mammals.
 Births of rare shark species, sea lions, sea horses and different species of jelly fish have been recorded, while endangered birds and butterflies are also being hatched and reared at Ocean Park.
 Research and development into breeding marine mammals via artificial insemination (AI) produced the world's first bottlenose dolphin pregnancies through AI in 2000.
 This was followed by the births of the world's first two bottlenose dolphin calves achieved via AI in May 2001.